loremod/GenomicFamilyTrioAnalysis/README.md

 ```
 This code is for Unix Operating Systems

-# 📈 Shell Screenshots of the pipeline
+# 📈 Shell screenshots of the pipeline
 <p align="center">
   <img width="600" height="450" src="./output/images/1.PNG"/>
 </p>